Alexandrosmlt/Folckrace-Robot/README.md

 ## 1. Project Overview

 This is a special autonomous robot made for Folkrace (which is a robot competition centered around autonomous racing and steering skills).
-My design features high speed DC motors paired with ToF sensors, providing precise feedback in real time.
+My design features 4 **HS DC Motors** paired with 5 ToF sensors, providing precise feedback in real time.

 ## 1.1 Why i am building this project

-I am building the Folckrace Robot to get real-life experience in developing embedded systems and working with fast robotics controls.
-This project is a great challenge for me to help me improve my skills in putting together microcontrollers, motor drivers and sensors all to create a autonomous, strong and competitive robot.
+I am making this project to get real-life experience in developing complex systems and working with fast robotics controls.
+This project is a great challenge for me to help me improve my skills in putting together microcontrollers, motor drivers and sensors all to create a autonomous and competitive robot.

 <!-- ## 2.
 Hardware and Design